-During our testing, we weren’t even able to play a song without a pop-up window getting in the way and advertising 1 month of Anghami Plus for free.
+During the Anghami review, we weren’t even able to play a song without a pop-up window getting in the way and advertising 1 month of Anghami Plus for free.
 Judging by online reviews, there are many other users who have experienced the same issue.

-With the free plan not allowing us to listen to any song, we took Anghami on its offer and signed up for Anghami Plus.
+With the free plan barely allowing us to listen to a whole song without interruptions, we took Anghami on its offer and signed up for Anghami Plus.
 We paid for the subscription using a credit card, but many other payment methods are supported as well, including Google Play, iTunes, PayPal, CashU, OneCard, Promocode, and over 30 direct carrier billing options.

-The Anghami music streaming service shows that there’s still room for local services even in the global era.
+Based on our comprehensive Anghami review, the music streaming service shows that there’s still room for local services even in the global era.
 Despite increasing competition for local and international players alike, it maintains its position as the king of music streaming in the MENA region.
 As long as you avoid the free plan and purchase one of several available subscription plans, you’ll be able to enjoy your favorite artists and discover artists you’ve never heard of without any limitations.

 Did you enjoy our Anghami review?
 Let us know in the comments below!

 Myki Password Manager & 2FA Authenticator Review

 It seems that a week doesn’t go by without a large-scale data breach making the headlines.
 What’s worse, most people don’t realize that their credentials have been stolen until it’s already too late.
 While you can’t do much about the security of the websites and online services you rely on, you can significantly minimize the consequences of a data breach by using a password manager like Myki.